Biblical Archaeology ( Free PDF )

 • From the Boat of Galilee to the Mosaic Prison of Megiddo

-• Funny fake or good fake?
+• Funny fake or genuine fake?

 • Epilogue